ijaz-lab/Tutorial_Seaborn_LinearRegression/README.md

 # 1.How many rows and columns does the dataset contain?
 # 2.Are there any missing values present?
 # 3.Are there any duplicate rows?
-# What are the data types of the columns?
+# 4.What are the data types of the columns?